Why Monitor Exists

 Console Walkthrough

-The Monitor Console brings observability to life across three tabs: Monitor Metrics, Monitor Data, and Manage Monitors.Monitor Metrics
+The Monitor Console brings observability to life across three tabs: Metrics, Data, and Manage Monitors.Monitor Metrics

 The Monitor Metrics tab shows real-time operational and quality performance for a selected monitor: request volume, failure rate, latency, tokens, and cost—plus guardrail score distributions that reveal drift and regressions at a glance.